sap-tutorials/sap-build-apps/tutorials/codejam-06-spa-approval/codejam-06-spa-approval.md

     | **General** | **Subject** | `Your order was approved: ` and then click in the box and select **Process Inputs > Order ID**.
     | **General** | **Recipients > Users** | Click in the box and select **Process Metadata > Process Started By**.

-4. We can send the same approval form for when the request should be automatically approved.
+4. You can send the same approval form for when the request should be automatically approved.

     Under the **If** of the **Condition** step – meaning, the request is for a small amount of money – click the plus sign, **+**.